N. Porsenna: Interwar politics

 In the late 1930s, Porsenna also became a sympathizer of the Iron Guard, and a regular contributor to, and editor of, the Guardist paper Ideea Liberă—alongside the likes of Constantin Fântâneru, Radu Gyr, Mihail Polihroniade, and Simion Stolnicu.
 With this collaboration, he rendered explicit his critique of Nicolae Iorga's Democratic Nationalists, sparking indignation among Iorga's disciples.
 The resulting polemic, peaking in October 1937, put an end to Porsenna's links with the FR, which clarified that it had no links with Ideea Liberă, and that Iorga was a friend.
 According to Penciu, Iorga viewed the clash of ideas as a "personal conflict."
 Regenerarea neamului românesc ("Regeneration of the Romanian People"), appearing at Editura Cugetarea in 1937, was Porsenna's main contribution to a debate on national psychology, seeking to identify "the causes of poverty and underdevelopment".
 His approach was that of a harsh but loving critic of his own people, especially its peasant class—he pointed to the "primitive life" of villages, but noted that peasants were being taxed so as to provide for an "army of useless clerks"; he demanded that Westernization be accelerated, suggesting that the Romanian intellect was commendable, but undisciplined, and therefore "sterile".
 The book invited Romanians to maintain "ethnic solidarity", warning that only this could ensure survival against "5 million minority ethnics, of whom 2 million are Jews, who are readied for life in the most formidable way."
 With this tract, Porsenna also shared his beliefs about the "racial" characteristics of local subgroups.
-He thus argued that Oltenians were the most detestable among the of Romanians, equivalent to Gascons in their supposed penchant for lying and their being "haughty to the point of insanity".
+He thus argued that Oltenians were the most detestable among the Romanians, equivalent to Gascons in their supposed penchant for lying and their being "haughty to the point of insanity".